astrobel/chancealignments2/README.md

 * nancleaner.py: module to remove NaN values from both SAP and TPF light curve data.
 * outliers.py: module to handle clipping of outliers given a sigma value for bounding.
-* quarters.py: module to fetch the availability of a quarter for a given target, or a list of all available quarters for that target.
 * smoothing.py: contains functions which perform the convolution of a Gaussian, boxcar, or polynomial kernel with time series data, and then divides the time series by the fit to normalise.
 Only Gaussian smoothing is used by the code, but the other functions are included for use at the user's discretion.
 * translate.py: module to translate a time series from one range to another, used to normalise time series in `3_phase.py`.